 If your kaimaki isn’t on point then your coffee is going to get sent back.

-She would get given a £1 coin from my papou for every coffee she would make him, and my other Papou until this day greets her coffee with a “eeeaaaahhhh!”
+My mum never had her coffee refused.
+She would get given a £1 coin from my Papou for every coffee she would make him.
+Also until this day he greets her coffee with a “eeeaaaahhhh!”
 It’s a Greek thing lol

-Just to prove she has still got it My hubby tried Greek Cypriot coffee for the 1st time when we first got together when my mum made it for him and he instantly loved it.
-So when we went to Cyprus he had some and boi was he disappointed.
+Just to prove she has still got it, I will tell you a little story.
+My hubby tried Greek Cypriot coffee for the 1st time when we first got together.
+My mum made it for him and he instantly loved it.
+So when we went to Cyprus and he had some he was very disappointed.

-The kaimaki was non existence – they ever stirred it too much or too little or cooked the froth out.
+The coffee was watery, because they hadn’t added enough coffee.
+Stingy people.
+Also the kaimaki was non existence.
+They either stirred it too much, too little or cooked the froth out.

-When he told my mum how disappointed he was with the coffee and her Greek Cypriot coffee was the best he had, she was over the moon, as many Greek Cypriots are about their food coz they take a lot of pride in their hospitality.
+When he told my mum how disappointed he was with the coffee and her Greek Cypriot coffee was the best, she was over the moon.
+As many Greek Cypriots are about their food because they take a lot of pride in their hospitality.